SitecorePowerShell/Book/data-sources.md

 - Droplink

 1. Begin by adding a new script library called *Data Sources* followed by adding a script.
-You can call it something like *Get Tenant Roots*.
+You can call it something like *Get-GlobalOption*.

 ### References